ankaAR/bestiario5e/_creatures/water-elemental-myrmidon-b.md

 ***Multiattack*** The myrmidon makes three trident attacks.

-***Trident*** Melee or Ranged Weapon Attack: +7 al ataque, alcance 5 ft. or range 20/60 pies, un objetivo.
+***Trident*** Melee or Ranged Weapon Attack: +7 al ataque, alcance 5 pies (1.5 mts)or range 20/60 pies, un objetivo.
 Impacto: 7 (1d6 + 4) puntos de daño perforante, or 8 (1d8 + 4) puntos de daño perforante if used with two hands to make a melee attack.

 ***Freezing Strikes (Recarga 6)*** The myrmidon uses Multiattack.
 Each attack that hits deals an extra 5 (1d10) cold damage.
 A target that is hit by one or more of these attacks has its speed reduced by 10 feet until the end of the myrmidon's next turn.